 This downloadable PDF developed by a collaboration of the California County Superintendents Educational Services Association (CCSESA), California Educational Technology Professionals Association (CETPA), and others provides tips and guidance for complying with student data privacy laws and best practices.

-The ED established the PTAC as a resource for education stakeholders to learn about data privacy, confidentiality, and security practices related to student data.
+ED established this Web site as a resource for education stakeholders to learn about data privacy, confidentiality, and security practices related to student data.

 - Student Privacy 101: FERPA for Parents and Students